Continue reading on DataGuidance with:

 Notwithstanding the above, the Bill establishes that the data controller has the following obligations:

-• to cancel or anonymize data subjects' personal data when it was obtained for the execution of pre-contractual measures; and
+- to suppress or anonymize data subjects' personal data when it was obtained for the execution of pre-contractual measures; and

-• to comply with other principles and obligations governing the processing of personal data provided in the Bill.
+- to comply with other duties, principles, and obligations governing the processing of personal data provided in the Bill.

-The data controller who is not domiciled in Chile and who processes data of persons residing in the national territory must indicate, and keep updated and operative, an e-mail address or other suitable means of contact to receive communications from the data owners and the Agency.
+The data controller who is not domiciled in Chile and who processes data of persons residing in the national territory, must indicate and keep updated and operative, an e-mail address or other suitable means of contact to receive communications from the data subjects and the Agency.

 7.1.
 Data processing notification